francisgreenleaf/arxivreader/README.md

 1. Ensure both servers are running
 2. Open http://localhost:3000
-3. Add a keyword like "quantum computing"
+3. Select keyword search, then add a term like "quantum computing"
-4. Click "Search Papers"
+4. Run the search and confirm results load
 5. Try viewing a paper with HTML available

 ### Troubleshooting